100% of people feel stress. You’re not alone.

-So we are producing new meditations in digital formats, teaching live classes via Zoom, and setting up a series of corporate sessions and online Drawing Meditations sessions.
+So we are developing new meditations in digital formats, teaching live workshops via Zoom, and setting up a series of corporate sessions and online Drawing Meditations course.

-Kristen has worked and played in a rainbow spectrum of creative fields: writer, illustrator, designer, video editor, actor, circus performer, & choreographer.
-Despite her decades of experience, she finds the title ‘Artist’ intimidating.
+Kristen has worked in a rainbow spectrum of creative fields: writer, illustrator, designer, video editor, actor, circus performer and choreographer.
+Despite decades of experience, she finds the title Artist intimidating.
 “It’s a lot to live up to!
 I just do what I do.”

-She is also a yoga practitioner and finds meditation beneficial for her mental health.
-“I’m a failure at sitting silently and counting my breath, so I find inner calm though movement, visualisation, and my favorite form, drawing.”
+She is also a yoga practictioner and finds meditation beneficial for her mental health.
+“I’m a failure at sitting silently and counting my breath, so I find inner peace through movement, visualisation and my favorite form, drawing.”

-You can follow Kristen, her art, and her adventures in rural Japan on Instagram, @mediatinker.
+You can folow Kristen, her art, and adventures in rural Japan on Instagram and her website, mediatinker.com

 Tracey is a reluctant artist.
 Her inner critic has always told her that she is no good at art or other creative pursuits.
 This has prevented her from spending time on technique or skill acquisition.
 Despite her left brain academic studies and mannerisms keep her producing at her many jobs and keeps her family schedule in check there has always been something missing.
 There has always been a right brain yearning to be set free in creative pursuits.